Uniqueness and non-uniqueness pairs for the fractional Laplacian: Introduction

 In this article, we are interested in understanding the following type of question: \begin{questionA} Given $\Omega \subset \mathbb{R}^d$, spaces $\Hm$ and $\Sm$ of functions defined in $\Omega$, an operator $T:\Hm\to \Sm$, and subsets $\Lambda,M\subset\Omega$, under what conditions on $\Lambda, M$, and $\Hm$ does $f \in \Hm$ satisfying $f|_{\Lambda} = 0$ and $T(f)|_{M} = 0$ necessarily vanish identically? \end{questionA}

 If this happens, we say that $(\Lambda, M)$ is a \emph{uniqueness pair} for the operator $T$ in $\Hm$, denoted as $\mathsf{UP}_T$ for $\Hm$.
-Otherwise, $(\Lambda, M)$ is called a \emph{non--uniqueness pair} and is denoted as $\mathsf{NUP}_T$ for $\Hm$.
-This kind of question is classic, but the notion of uniqueness pairs has attracted significant attention in recent years, particularly in connection with problems arising in Fourier analysis.
+Otherwise, $(\Lambda, M)$ is called a \emph{non-uniqueness pair} and is denoted as $\mathsf{NUP}_T$ for $\Hm$.
+This kind of question is classical, but the notion of uniqueness pairs has attracted significant attention in recent years, particularly in connection with problems arising in Fourier analysis.
 We define the Fourier transform for $f \in L^1(\mathbb{R}^d)$ by

-When $T = \mathcal{F}$, those are known as \emph{Fourier uniqueness pairs} and are often connected to rigidity phenomena resulting from the influence of the uncertainty principle.
+When $T = \mathcal{F}$, these are known as \emph{Fourier uniqueness pairs} and are often connected to rigidity phenomena resulting from the influence of the uncertainty principle.

 Perhaps the most classical example arises from the Beurling--Malliavin theorem \cite{BeurlingMalliavin1967}, which provides a description of those sets $\Lambda$ for which $(\Lambda, \R \setminus (-\delta, \delta))$ is a $\mathsf{UP}_\mathcal{F}$ or a $\mathsf{NUP}_\mathcal{F}$ for $\Hm=L^2(\R)$, given that the condition $M = \R \setminus (-\delta, \delta)$ forces the Fourier transform to be supported in $(-\delta, \delta)$.
 In particular, we know that $\Lambda = \mathbb{Z}$ and $M = \R \setminus(-\frac{1}{2}, \frac{1}{2})$ is a $\mathsf{UP}_\mathcal{F}$ for $\Hm$, while $\Lambda = c\mathbb{Z}$ and $M = \R \setminus(-\frac{1}{2}, \frac{1}{2})$ for any constant $c > 1$ is a $\mathsf{NUP}_\mathcal{F}$ for $\Hm$.